 Amelia is The Proud Trust’s Strategic Director (gets in the money and goes to meetings!).
 She dreamed of being Prime Minister or Pope when she was young.
 As she grew older she learned more about discrimination and oppression, and her own sexuality.
 She became passionate about global LGBT+ rights, social justice and environmental issues.
 After studying at the University of Manchester, she completed a post graduate Diploma in Law, but was drawn more towards social enterprise in order to make a social change.
 She co-founded The Proud Trust 15 years ago, and continues to co-lead the organisation.
 She has been active in local politics and the Cooperative movement, and is active on the boards of The Empowerment People and Voluntary Youth Manchester.
 She still looks forward to the day when an out lesbian becomes Pope (or Prime Minister).

-Amy works alongside Hannah as an LGBT+ Education Development Officer.
+Amy works as our LGBT+ Education Development Officer.
 She began teaching straight out of university and continues to teach secondary school science on her days away from The Proud Trust.
-Amy became particularly interested in creating a more LGBT+ inclusive curriculum after creating an LGBT+ safe space and classroom resources that celebrated diversity whilst living in Newcastle.
+Amy became particularly interested in creating a more LGBT+ inclusive curriculum after creating an LGBT+ safe space and classroom resources that celebrated diversity, whilst living in Newcastle.

-Emily is the training admin worker at The Proud Trust.
+Emily is the Admin Worker for the training team at The Proud Trust.
 Emily’s favourite things about her role are learning new things, speaking to a variety of people across different sectors and chatting with schools and partners on the Rainbow Flag Award programme.
 Outside of work, Emily enjoys spending time with family, her horses (though she admitted she falls off them quite often!) and going to the cinema to watch a variety of different films.

 Gordon is a youth worker who has worked in The Proud Trust since the beginning, and has worked in education and communities for over 30 years.
 Outside of work, he is an avid science fiction fan and includes films such as Alien, Marvel’s Endgame and Star Wars amongst his favourites.
 In addition, he enjoys reading and discussing philosophical topics and conspiracy theories – the truth of Area 51 is beneath our feet!

-Hebe is the lead worker for LGYM and Trafford and community fundraising.
-She also coordinates Creative Cafe In her space time, she enjoys hanging out with her cat and making sure she has space to be creative, drawing and experimenting with different materials.
+Hebe is the Youth Work Coordinator for our Manchester and Trafford LGBT+ youth groups.
+She also coordinates Creative Cafe.
+In her spare time, she enjoys hanging out with her cat and making sure she has space to be creative, drawing and experimenting with different materials.

-Jack is the central admin worker and IT support; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
+Jack is a Trans Health Care Navigator, creating resources to help young trans people advocate for themselves, as well as being the central administrator and IT support worker; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
 Outside of The Proud Trust, he is a writer and creative writing coach, with an MA in Creative Writing from Manchester Metropolitan University, and a fan of SF/F, tattoos, and roleplaying games.

-Jackie is a cover youth worker with The Proud Trust, which means you’ll find her here, there and everywhere!
+Jackie is a Youth Work Assistant with The Proud Trust, working across several groups.
 When she’s not having a good chat with young people, she’s studying for her Counselling & Psychotherapy Masters in Liverpool.
 Her biggest driver and passion is enabling young people to figure out and celebrate who they are!
-In her down-time , she enjoys creating character journeys of her own, in writing novels of any genre.
+In her down-time she enjoys creating character journeys of her own, in writing novels of any genre.

-Jess is our social media and marketing assistant.
-She also works as a youth worker across The Proud Trust’s Cheshire West and Chester groups.
+Jess is the Youth Work Coordinator for the Wythenshawe LGBT+ youth group, as well as our Social Media and Marketing Assistant.
 Jess is a graduate of History from the University of Manchester.
 At groups, she can usually be found immersed in craft projects, talking about music and encouraging people to get out into the great outdoors.
 She enjoys learning about the rich history of LGBT+ people and rights.

 Judith works as the Finance Manager with The Proud Trust.
 She is a qualified accountant with many years of experience working in the charity sector.
 Working with The Proud Trust allows her to exercise her commitment to social conscience and help & support young people in the process.
 She loves cycling, running and anything outdoors – she’s been known to cycle from Manchester to Ellesmere Port for a meeting!

-Kelly coordinates the Cheshire West and Chester youth groups called “Phoenix”.
-She is also a youth worker at Femolition Squad, The Proud Trust’s youth group for young trans women and femmes.
+Kelly is the Youth Work Coordinator for the Cheshire West and Chester LGBT+ youth groups called “Phoenix”.
+She is also the Youth Work Assistant on the trans specific youth groups.
 She has needed time for the language and understanding of gender to develop, so that she has become able to fully express herself.
 She is a conceptual artist and has a long history of social campaigning, which informed her coordination of Liverpool’s inaugural Trans Pride March in 2019.
 Kelly is a qualified educator with loads of classroom experience, which has influenced her communal and inclusive approach.

 Leia has worked on The Proud Trust’s trans youth provision for the last 7 years.
 They enjoy sports, hiking, sci-fi, music and films.
 Above everything, they believe that everyone should be treated with kindness and have an opportunity to thrive in life.

-Liv is a youth worker and coordinator with The Proud Trust.
-Whilst many aspects of her job inspire her, she is especially excited about supporting Sprinkles, our new under-12s group.
-Working with The Proud trust unites Liv’s desire for LGBT+ community-building with plenty of opportunities to dine out on Jaffa cakes.
+Liv is a Youth Work and Special Projects Coordinator with The Proud Trust.
+Working with The Proud trust unites Liv’s desire for LGBT+ community-building with plenty of opportunities to dine out on Jaffa Cakes.
 She loves seeing young people across The Proud Trust support one another and grow into confident self-advocates.

-Mattie is a youth work coordinator at The Proud Trust.
-They run Turtles and Femolition Squad, which are trans youth groups.
-They also assist with Afternoon TEA, Planet Rainbow and Sprinkles.
+Mattie is a Youth Work Coordinator at The Proud Trust, working on the trans youth programme.
 Mattie is passionate about young people, wellbeing and education.
-They apply these value to their roles outside The Proud Turst as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.
+They apply these value to their roles outside The Proud Trust as a scout leader, a facilitator at Manchester Museum, and a facilitator with Connect and Mxer, which are adult trans and non-binary groups.

-Nice is a café worker at The Proud Trust.
-They cook fresh food every day and help run the Sidney Street Café.
-Nice also trains volunteers who join the café team.
+Nice is the Youth Work Assistant on the Trafford LGBT+ youth group.
 Nice is passionate about food, having learnt from a young age from their dida (grandma).
 Outside of The Proud Trust, Nice enjoys making zines about wrestling and the perils of learning guitar with long hair.

-Nichola runs our Young Women’s Health Project and Wythshawe groups, and is a support worker with Fusion.
+Nichola is the Youth Work Coordinator on our Young Women’s Health Project, and is a support worker with Fusion.
 She is a larger-than-life character, full of love and laughter.
 As a local woman, Nichola embraces the lives of LGBT+ young people across Wythenshawe.
 Nichola strives to ensure the continual work with young lesbians, bisexual and pansexual women is fun and safe, and the young women gain a strong sense of belief and belonging.
 Nichola is a dedicated mother of a daughter and a proud owner of an old, blind rescue dog.

 Rachel has managed our training and education programme since 2012 and now leads our national Rainbow Flag Award.
 They are a professionally qualified youth and community worker with a background in local authority LGBT+ youth work.
 Rachel also oversees the development of our pioneering and bold educational resources.
 Outside of work, they consider the Eurovision Song Contests as their Christmas Day, and plot all year about how to win the singles championship at the local tennis club.